KoALA: KL-L0 Adversarial Detector via Label Agreement: Related Work

 \section{Related Work}

-\paragraph{Detectors trained with adversarial examples.} An intuitive way of train an adversarial detectior is to train it on generated adversarial examples~\citep{metzen2017detectingadversarialperturbations,grosse2017statisticaldetectionadversarialexamples,10414418}.
+\textbf{Detectors trained with adversarial examples.} One intuitive approach is to train detectors on generated adversarial examples~\citep{metzen2017detectingadversarialperturbations,grosse2017statisticaldetectionadversarialexamples,10414418}.
 While effective against the attacks seen during training, these detectors typically rely on prior knowledge of the threat model and can degrade under newly crafted or adaptive attacks.
 Our work is orthogonal to theirs in that our approach does not require adversarial training.